ericvndev/covergo-insurance-form/solution.md

 - **TailwindCSS**
 - **Vitest** for unit testing (I think Jest will be more popular but Vitest is good enough).

-I'm new to all of this technologies so it's take me quite a time for both learning and coding at same time, but 3-days dealine is enough for me since I'm a fast learner.
+I'm new to all of these technologies so it's take me quite a time for both learning and coding at same time, but 3-days dealine is enough for me since I'm a fast learner.
 I also added **ESLint** to keep me from minor syntax errors and **Prettier** for auto formatting code.

 ## Architecture